AP: Flush with COVID-19 aid, schools steer funding to sports

 Among education advocates, the athletics spending is seen as a breakdown at all levels of government.

 Federal officials failed to provide clear funding guidelines, while state education departments didn't police their schools’ spending, said Terra Wallin, an associate director of the Education Trust.
-She also questioned whether districts spending on athletics have considered what's best for students.
+She also questions whether districts spending on athletics have really considered what's best for students.

 Wallin said the U.S. Education Department should issue new guidance and intervene before more districts make similar decisions.